tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 ---
-title: "It’s hard to justify Tahoe icons from 1992"
+title: "It’s hard to justify Tahoe icons"
 summary: "Looking at the first principles of icon design—and how Apple failed to apply all of them in macOS Tahoe"
 supercover: cover.webp
 og_facebook: open_graph_facebook_smol.png